Staines Town F.C.

-Staines Town Football Club was a football club based in Staines-upon-Thames, Surrey.
-Founded in 1892, it last competed in the Isthmian League, until it was dissolved in 2022.
+Staines Town Football Club is a football club based in Staines-upon-Thames, Surrey.
+Founded in 1892, it last competed in the Isthmian League until 2022, when the limited company that operated it was wound up.
+In 2023 Spelthorne Borough Council's Planning Committee declined to accept that the club had ceased to exist.

 History

 Early days

 Staines Town FC was founded in 1892 and was known under various names including Staines F.C.,Staines Albany F.C., 'Staines Lagonda F.C.', and 'Staines Town F.C.', until it folded in 1935.
 However, prior to World War II the club re-formed as Staines Vale.

 In 1953 Staines Town were founder members of the Hellenic League, where they finished runners-up in 1956.
 In 1958 they joined the Spartan League and won the title two years later.
 After finishing second in 1971, Staines Town advanced to the Athenian League, where they won the Second Division title at the first attempt, amassing a record number of points.

 Isthmian League

 The club were elected to the new Isthmian League Division One in 1973.
 In their second season, the club finished top and were promoted to the Premier Division.
 In a nine-year stay, the club's best finish was fourth.
 However, a ground grading ruling meant that the club were demoted in 1984.
 The club bounced back five years later only for its Premier Division status to be lost again in 1993 when the club were relegated for the first time in 63 years.
 Again the club were promoted in 1996 and again it was quickly lost, with the club returning to Division One after only a year.

 Having lobbied Spelthorne Council on and off for 20 years, planning permission for a £6.5m conference and health facility was granted in April 2000 and finalised a year later.
 During construction, Staines groundshared with Walton & Hersham and Egham Town before the return to Wheatsheaf Lane on 22 February 2003.

 During 2002–03 and 2003–04, Staines played in Division One South of the Isthmian League and on the last day of season 2003–04, under Steve Cordery, they secured a place in the Premier Division in the newly re-structured pyramid.
 The Swans spent five seasons in this division before winning promotion to the Conference South in 2009.
 They had finished second in the league and therefore gained promotion through the play-offs, beating Carshalton Athletic 1–0 in the final at Wheatsheaf Park on 2 May 2009.
 Louis Wells saved a Carshalton penalty in the 85th minute with Scott Taylor scoring the winning goal in extra time.
 Staines had also finished as runners up in the previous season, but had lost 2–1 to AFC Wimbledon in the playoff final after taking a first half lead but conceding two late goals in the last seven minutes.